CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Main Features and Tech.
 Specs Summary

-Here is the summary of the main features and the technical specification of the Tacx NEO 2T.
+Here is the summary of the main features and the technical specifications of the Tacx NEO 2T.

 Main Features